wandb/docs/docs/guides/hosting/self-managed/aws-tf.md

 2. After you update your configuration, complete the steps described in the [Deployment section](#deployment---recommended-20-mins).

-## Migrate to Operator-based AWS Terraform Modules
+## Migrate to operator-based AWS Terraform modules

 This section details the steps required to upgrade from _pre-operator_ to  _post-operator_ environments using the [terraform-aws-wandb](https://registry.terraform.io/modules/wandb/wandb/aws/latest) module.